 The first forces disabled people to choose to receive medical subsidies through either the universal healthcare scheme or the social security system.
 The order states that insured disabled individuals can be in only one system and they have to choose within 30 days of the order being announced.

-The second order speeds up construction of the Eastern Economic Corridor (EEC) by appointing a committee which is empowered to appropriate land outside normal urban planning laws.
+speeds up construction of the Eastern Economic Corridor (EEC) by appointing a committee which is empowered to appropriate land outside normal urban planning laws.

-The last order establishes a new organisation, the National Office of Water Resource Management, under the direct control of the Prime Minister.
+establishes a new organisation, the National Office of Water Resource Management, under the direct control of the Prime Minister.
 It states that in “urgent circumstances” this organisation will appoint an ad hoc centre and other state agencies must support this centre in resolving the emergency.

 The last order reflects the fact that Thailand this year may be facing another great flood.
 A massive flow of water from the north to the central part of the country has inundated over 20 provinces on its way, including Sukhothai, Phichit, Ang Thong and Pathum Thani.
 It is estimated that nearly 300,000 people across the country have been affected.